mackenziekbrooks/dci102-f21-humanitiesdata/docs/visualization.md

 [TOC]

 ## What is data visualization?
 Data visualization is everywhere.
-You can hardly turn on the tv, open a book or a new tab without seeing data being visualized.
+You can hardly turn on the TV, open a book or a new tab without seeing data being visualized.
 Infographics are prominent examples of data visualization.
 Using images to represent data can help people translate the information into something they better understand.
 Commons forms of data visualizations are charts and graphs but maps are also data visualization.
-Infact, geographic data is so specialized that we will spend an entire unit focusing just on mapping.
+In fact, geographic data is so specialized that we will spend an entire unit focusing just on mapping.

-Can you think of a favorite example of good data visualization?
+> Can you think of a favorite example of good data visualization?
 What about a terrible example?
 What made the visualization work?
 How did you feel when you realized the visualization was flawed?

 *[The Historian's Macroscope](http://www.themacroscope.org/)* defines data visualization like this:

 > "A method of deforming, compressing, or otherwise manipulating data in order to see it in new and enlightening ways.
 A good visualization can turn hours of careful study into a flash of insight, or can convey a complex narrative in a single moment...
 Visualizations can also lie, confuse, or otherwise misrepresent if used poorly." - [The Historian's Macroscope](http://www.themacroscope.org/?page_id=837)

-Visualization has been happening in the humanities for a long time, well before computers.
+Visualization has been happening in the humanities for a long time - well before computers.
 Charles Minard's 1869 chart showing the number of men in Napoleon’s 1812 Russian campaign army is often cited as an early example.

 ![Charles Joseph Minard's 1869 diagram](https://upload.wikimedia.org/wikipedia/commons/2/29/Minard.png)
 [Charles Joseph Minard](https://en.wikipedia.org/wiki/Charles_Joseph_Minard)